vassovass/ConvoCraft-AI/Readme.md

 Security is a top priority for ConvoCraft AI.
 Here's how we protect your data:

-- **API Key Proxy**: To protect your Gemini API key, all requests are routed through a lightweight server-side proxy.
-This means your API key is never exposed to the browser, significantly reducing the risk of it being compromised.
+- **Backend API Key**: Your `GEMINI_API_KEY` is loaded securely on the backend using a `.env` file.
+It is never exposed to the browser, significantly reducing the risk of it being compromised.
+- **Interactive Launcher**: The `start-convocraft-2.bat` script provides a secure command-line interface for managing the application, including secure input for API key verification.
 - **Content Sanitization**: All AI-generated content is sanitized using DOMPurify before being rendered in the browser.
 This prevents Cross-Site Scripting (XSS) attacks and ensures that any potentially malicious content is neutralized.
 - **Dependency Scanning**: We use automated tools to scan for vulnerabilities in our dependencies, ensuring the project stays secure.